archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - Alternatives and related topics (link internally).
 - References (with nofollow, external-link emoji, open in new tab).

 ## 12. Diagrams and Visualizations

 - Mermaid is preferred and already supported.
 Use vertical orientation for decision flows: `flowchart TB`.
+- For every flow-like or multi-step code example (especially those shown in multiple languages), you must include a sequential call flow Figure (vertical Mermaid flowchart, `flowchart TB`) before the code tabs.
+The diagram must clearly show the order of function/procedure calls, decision points, and error/return paths, using quoted node labels for any punctuation or multi-word text.
+This Figure should be shared across all language tabs for the same example.
 - Use the most suitable diagram for the idea: flowchart, sequence, state, class, ER, journey, pie/quadrant, timeline, or others the Mermaid version supports.
 - Complex architecture visuals may be authored externally and saved to `./static/img/...` (mirroring the doc path).
 Reference them with `/img/...` absolute paths.
 - All figures and diagrams must be oriented vertically (e.g., `flowchart TB` for Mermaid diagrams) to ensure consistency and readability.
 Avoid horizontal layouts unless absolutely necessary for clarity.
+- **If you need to represent a long tree structure (many categories or leaves), be aware that a horizontal (left-to-right) tree may not display well on most screens due to width limitations.
+In such cases, prefer a vertical (top-to-bottom) orientation, as shown in `docs/foundational-concepts/programming-paradigms/index.mdx`, to maximize readability and scrolling usability.**

 ## 13. Mermaid Authoring Guardrails (Lint/Build-Safe)